shrikantnaidu/Data-Engineering-Nanodegree-Projects/Data Lake with Spark/README.md

 ### Process Overview

-1. Read the data from the S3 bucket
+1. Read the data from the S3 bucket.

-Song data: s3://udacity-dend/song_data
+- Song data: s3://udacity-dend/song_data

-Log data: s3://udacity-dend/log_data
+- Log data: s3://udacity-dend/log_data
-The script reads song_data and load_data from the bucket.

-2. Process data using spark
+2. Process data using spark.

-Transforms the data in the S3 bucket to create five different tables listed below :
+   The script reads song_data and load_data from S3 and transforms the data in the S3 bucket to create five different tables listed below :

    Fact Table:

     - songplays : records in log data associated with song plays i.e. records with page NextSong

    Dimension Tables:

     - users : users in the app Fields

     - songs : songs in music database Fields

     - artists : artists in music database Fields

     - time : timestamps of records in songplays broken down into specific units Fields

-3. Load the data back to the S3 bucket
+3. Load the data back to the S3 bucket.

    Writes the data in parquet format to different table directories in the S3 bucket.